Pular para o conteúdo principal

 Structuring a sales funnel with clear KPIs is the ideal scenario to generate constant insights for the management and evolution of the sales process as a whole.

-Due to the complexity of collecting this information correctly and constantly, having a tool that performs this work is essential.
+Due to the complexity of collecting this information accurately and consistently, having a tool to do the work is essential.